 A Compact Design for Heat, Light & Power with a 20% Savings

-This Ceres customer had an existing product that was drawing increased demand both domestically and abroad.
-Delivery lead-times were becoming an issue with the customer’s sales objectives because the existing design required a full-body weldment.
+A Ceres’ customer had an existing product that was drawing increased demand both domestically and abroad.
+Delivery lead-times were becoming an issue with NMC’s sales objectives because the existing design required a full-body weldment.

 With these objectives in mind, Ceres initiated a project focused on reducing metal and labor.
 Utilizing strategic bend placement, the unit was made into a panel assembly, designed for manufacturability.
 This reduced material costs and eliminated over 50% of the welding on the entire unit.
 A return air feature was designed into the base unit and became standard, an industry first and giving ever user the option to increase fuel efficiency.